aikidos/Coroutines/README.md

 static IEnumerator<IRoutineReturn> GetLength()
 {
     // Wait for the task to complete.
-    // At this point, execution is passed to another routine. yield return Routine.Await(out var result, async () => {
+    // At this point, execution pass to another routine. yield return Routine.Await(out var result, async () => {
         using var client = new HttpClient();